On this page

 A pin constraint allows you to keep a control at a certain position.
 A pinned control will not move, even if you move its parent control.

-2. In the Constraint tab, set Constraint to Pin.
+1. In the animate state parameters, Constraint tab, Parameters section, set Constraint to Pin.

 Create a pin constraint